vijaysaravana/personal-site/src/data/about.md

 - I was Fundraising Volunteer at Make A Difference [(MAD)](https://makeadiff.in/) in Bangalore where I was involved in Enabling CFR, community outreach for the Bangalore chapter.
 I facilitated as the Lead SPOLO(Sponsorship and Logistics) volunteer during MAD Dream camp in 2019.

 - I served as a Foundational Skills Volunteer (FSV) at Make A Difference [(MAD)](https://makeadiff.in/) Bangalore where I was teaching elementary school curriculum and essential life skills to 12 children between 6 and 14 years of age in several shelter homes to provide equitable outcomes.

-# Leadership

-- I was the placement coordinator for the computer science department and was incharge of logistics and university-companies relationships at the CUIC (Centre for University-Industry Collaboration), Anna University.
-Roles include organizing placement drives for various companies and coordinating with students attending placements and helping them to secure positions in top companies.

-- I was the workshop head for Computer Science department symposium - 'Prayatna', where I organized the 'Computer Graphics and Game Development' workshop, 'VR and AR' workshop and multiple coding contests.
-This yearly event is participate by multiple students from various colleges in India.

 # Links